 Tuesdays, September 5, 12, 19, 7:00 PM – 9:00 PM

-Local Field Trip Saturday, September 9 and another with date and time TBD
+Local Field Trips Saturday, September 9 and another with date and time TBD

 Can you confidently identify a yellow warbler in its fall plumage?
 Do you know the difference between a Philadelphia vireo and a Tennessee warbler?
 Ever seen just a glimpse of the underside of a warbler and not known what to think?
 Warblers can be very challenging to identify.
 They appear in a variety of plumages and can be so active or skulky that it is hard to get a good look.
 Learn to quickly identity warblers from various viewpoints by piecing together diagnostic features.
 When you leave this class you should be able to definitively tell the difference between the most common warblers in Texas even in their fall plumages!
 The class will use extensive photos and videos to illustrate multiple viewing angles and song files to hone your ear.
 Then we will practice our skills in the field.
 The class is again being taught by Doug Booher and Amy Bishop.